bbauska/TUMx-DWAPNx/README.md

   alt="Mongoose: models/relationships.js (model: define)."
   style="border: 2px solid #000000; width:40%;" />
 </p>
-Let\'s look at the model for the relationships.
+Let&apos;s look at the model for the relationships.
 Here, we define the model of our relationships.
 Firstly, we require mongoose, as we did, we did with express in our previous example.
 The second thing that we do is we define our relationships model.

 Here, we have three fields, which are compulsory.
 So, they are always required.
-If you will try to create new objects, which don\'t have one of these fields, it won\'t work.
+If you will try to create new objects, which don&apos;t have one of these fields, it won&apos;t work.
 Mongoose will complain.
 The three fields that we are going to need in our objects are source, target and weight.
 The first two source and target are of type string, while weight is a number-typed object.